Skip to main content

 Eric F. Spina has served as president of the University of Dayton, a top-tier national Catholic research university, since July 1, 2016.

-Dr. Spina (@DaytonPrez Spina) is the first University of Dayton president to engage with the campus community, alumni, and friends through the tools of new media — and he’s prolific about it.
-He’s built a fan base — and a reputation as a compelling storyteller — through tweetsInstagram photos, blogs and LinkedIn articles.
+Dr. Spina (@DaytonPrez Spina) is the first University of Dayton president to engage with the campus community, alumni and friends through social media — and he’s prolific about it.
+He’s built a fan base — and a reputation as a compelling storyteller — through tweets, Instagram photos, blogs and LinkedIn articles.

-Before taking the leadership helm at the University of Dayton, Dr. Spina developed a stellar reputation for scholarship, teaching, and research at Syracuse University, where he served as vice chancellor and provost for nearly nine years of his 28-year tenure.
+Before taking the leadership helm at the University of Dayton, Dr. Spina developed a stellar reputation for scholarship, teaching and research at Syracuse University, where he served as vice chancellor and provost for nearly nine years of his 28-year tenure.

 He began his career at Syracuse as a faculty member in the College of Engineering and Computer Science, earned tenure and was named chair of the Department of Mechanical, Aerospace and Manufacturing Engineering.
 In 2003, he was appointed the Douglas D. Danforth dean of the College of Engineering and Computer Science, a position he held until his appointment as interim vice chancellor and provost in July 2006 and vice chancellor and provost in 2007.
 In 2013, Dr. Spina also served as interim chancellor and president.
 He retired from Syracuse as a Trustee professor and vice chancellor and provost emeritus.

 As a mechanical and aerospace engineer, Dr. Spina has more than 20 years of research experience in experimental fluid mechanics.
-He has served as principal or co-principal investigator on grants from the National Science Foundation, NASA, and EPA.
+He has served as principal or co-principal investigator on grants from the National Science Foundation, NASA and EPA.

 He holds two U.S. patents, has published more than 30 refereed archival and conference papers, and has edited books and conference proceedings.
 His most important work is on the physics of high-speed turbulent boundary layers, which culminated in a paper in the Annual Review of Fluid Mechanics.
-Dr. Spina also played a leading role in developing university and state initiatives in indoor environmental quality and environmental quality systems at Syracuse, and helped to secure more than $100 million to support this work.
+Dr. Spina also played a leading role in developing university and New York state initiatives in indoor environmental quality and environmental quality systems at Syracuse, and helped to secure more than $100 million to support this work.

 In recognition of his work, Syracuse awarded Dr. Spina one of its highest honors — the Chancellor’s Citation for Outstanding Contribution to the University’s Academic Programs.